rust-lang/book/src/ch05-03-method-syntax.md

 #### Good Moves and Bad Moves

-You might wonder: why does it matter if we move out of `self`?
-In fact, for the case of `Rectangle`, it actually is safe, even though Rust doesn't let you do it.
+You might wonder: why does it matter if we move out of `*self`?
+In fact, for the case of `Rectangle`, it actually is safe to move out of `*self`, even though Rust doesn't let you do it.
 For example, if we simulate a program that calls the rejected `set_to_max`, you can see how nothing unsafe occurs:

 ```aquascope,interpreter,shouldFail,horizontal
 #struct Rectangle {